How long is the Council election term?

 The publication period is the period in which QLS will publish the names, biographies and photos submitted by eligible candidates on the QLS website in the order drawn by automatic lot in accordance with r35(2) of the Rules .
 QLS election communications will invite members to view these profiles.
 The publication period begins 25 September 2019 and finishes at 4pm AEST on 24 October 2019.

 The day voting closes – soon after 4pm AEST Thursday 24 October 2019.

 When will the election results be announced?

 What is the best way to find out more about the 2017 QLS Council Election?

-To allow all members across Queensland to participate, an information session will be livestreamed via Facebook Live at 11:30am on 14 August 2017.
-A video of the session will be uploaded to the website from 18 August 2017.
+To allow all members across Queensland to participate, an information session will be available on the website from 15 August 2019.